Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 6.5 Subject to any proof to the contrary from You, a defect in Your delivery is deemed to be a consequence of a defect in the Product or Service which is at Your risk.
 This also applies if RAI should reasonably have discovered or reported defects at the time of delivery, as stipulated, for example, in Article 758 of Book 7 of the Dutch Civil Code.

-6.6 Before concluding a Contract with RAI, You must assess the assets provided by RAI, including the land, buildings and information, to ensure that they are suitable for Your Products or Services.
-If, after the conclusion of the Contract, these assets provided by RAI prove to be unsuitable for its performance, this will be at Your risk.
+6.6 Before concluding an Agreement with RAI, You must assess the assets provided by RAI, including the land, buildings and information, to ensure that they are suitable for Your Products or Services.
+If, after the conclusion of the Agreement, these assets provided by RAI prove to be unsuitable for its performance, this will be at Your risk.

 6.7 You must ensure that RAI knows whether and, if so, how Your Products should be maintained, and, upon delivery, You must provide RAI with the documentation and support required for this purpose.